angryronald/currency-convertor/ReadMe.md

 2. I am wholly cover the test case on the test
 3. I am not fully provided the test to reach the covered rate
 4. I am not implementing any API Caching at this rate since the currency may changes very fast.

+## Heroku
+1. The service also can be accessed in https://polar-ocean-02943.herokuapp.com/v1/csrf
+2. Still under setup, having error H10 = "App crashed"